Child Marriage and Harmful Social Norms

 “In cases where an Ambassador informs WAP that a girl is being forced into marriage at a tender age by her parents, our team will carefully investigate the issue and enter into a dialogue with the parents,” says Constance Mugari, Executive Director of the Woman Advocacy Project.
 “Zimbabwean law prohibits all marriage for children under eighteen.
 We will counsel parents on their legal obligations and also advise them of the many dangers of early marriage that we have seen after years of working at the community level.”

 Mugari adds that the majority of women with whom WAP works who were forced to marry as children end up in unhappy, and sometimes violent, partnerships.
-“We see often that these marriages end in separation or divorce.
+“We see often that these marriages end in separation or needing a family law attorney to help them getting divorce.
 Married girls almost always leave school, limiting their earning potential and leaving them extremely vulnerable to poverty if the marriage dissolves.
 We always counsel families that a child marriage is not in the best interests of their daughter or her children, and ultimately not in the best interest of their family.”

 Names and identifying details in this story have been changed.